chadmed/asahi-overlay/README.md

 `asahi.conf`
 3. Run `emaint sync -r asahi`.

-## Using this overlay
+## Usage
-This overlay takes priority over the main Gentoo ebuild tree, so no intervention is necessary to install the correct versions of software for Apple Silicon devices.
-If, however, you wish to use the vanilla Gentoo version of any package we override, append `::gentoo` to the package atom when calling `emerge`.
-For example, say we provide a patched Mesa that incorporates things not yet found in the upstream repo...
+No manual intervention is required to use this repo correctly as it takes precedence over the Gentoo overlay.
+You can override this behaviour and install a vanilla version of a package by appending `::gentoo` to the package atom.

+### Installing software
 * To install our version of Mesa, you would run:
 ```shell
 emerge -av mesa